top of page

 APPLICATIONS FOR RESIDENCY

-There is no call for applicants nor fixed application process.
-If you are interested please contact us at info@niroxarts.com and we will begin a conversation.
-It will help us if you include your own preferred version of a CV, artist's statement, portfolio of work, biography, or the likes along with a short text on why you are interested, and have questions you would like us to answer.
+There is no call for applicants nor a fixed application process.
+If you are interested, contact us at info@niroxarts.com, and we will begin a conversation.
+Please include a CV, artist's statement, portfolio of work, biography, or the likes along with a short text on why you are interested, and have questions you would like us to answer.

 ALUMNI